 - Hemorrhoids: Sitz baths and enemas with a plantain decoction are very effective in reducing the inflammation of hemorrhoids.

-- Eye ailments: In the form of irrigation, a decoction of plantain alleviates eye diseases such as conjunctivitis and blepharitis (inflammation of the eyelids).
+- Eye ailments: A decoction of plantain, irrigated, alleviates eye diseases such as conjunctivitis and blepharitis (inflammation of the eyelids).

-In the case of snake bites, the usual emergency treatment is required (cut the area, tourniquet, anti poisonous serum), then a lotion and a dressing or poultice with plantain leaves.
+In the case of snake bites, the usual emergency treatment is required (cutting the area, tourniquet, anti-poisonous serum), followed by lotion and a dressing or poultice with plantain leaves.

 There are several types of plantain plants, but they all have comparable properties.
 The plant has cooling and soothing actions that make it practical for many ailments, such as excessive menstrual discharge, bronchitis, ulcers, diarrhea, inflammations, and infections.
 Prepare an infusion using an ounce of plantain in a pint of water.
-It performs as a diuretic and is comforting to the urinary tract and the lungs.
+It performs as a diuretic and comforts the urinary tract and the lungs.

 The plant is an excellent remedy for acute neuralgia; in this case, take two to five drops of tincture every twenty minutes.
 It can also treat enteritis, gastritis, hoarseness, and cough irritations.
 It is also helpful in treating all respiratory problems, primarily those involving mucus congestion.
 It is fantastic for heartburn and indigestion.